BMains/BMainss.github.io/_posts/2020-11-16-LogRegExample.md

 ---
 title: "Logistic Regression with Apache Spark"
-date: 2020-11-16
+date: 2020-09-16
-tags: [Carriege return, data science, messy data]
+tags: [Logistic Regression, Machine Learning, Spark]
 header:
   image: "/images/perceptron/percept.jpg"
-excerpt: "Carriage returns, Data Science, Messy Data"
+excerpt: "Logistic Regression, Machine Learning, Spark"
 mathjax: "true"
 ---

 A brief introduction to Apache Spark.It's a lightning fast tool used for big data processing,sql,streaming,machine learning and graph processing.

-Spark is usually very troublesome when it comes to using small datasets but this particular version of spark is in a small free trial cluster in an AWS EC2 instance
+Spark is usually very troublesome when it comes to using small datasets but this particular version of spark is in a small free trial cluster in an AWS EC2 instance so we shouldn't worry too much about it.

 ## Load Data

 In this section we load the data,similar to pandas when reading from a csv format

-***findspark***- This allows you to call on Spark as if it were a regular library,since spark itself isnt on the sys.path by default.Also note that findspark can be configured to edit the bashrc configuration file and set the environment variables permanently and only run the files once.
+***Findspark***- This allows you to call on Spark as if it were a regular library,since spark itself isnt on the sys.path by default.Also note that findspark can be configured to edit the bashrc configuration file and set the environment variables permanently and only run the files once.

 ***InferSchema***-This automtically predicts the data type for each column.